FAQ

 Indeed, organic products positively impact the environment in several ways.
 First, organic production methods prohibit the use of synthetic chemicals, such as pesticides and herbicides, which are harmful to the environment and to the human health.

-By using natural methods, organic farmers and producers can help to protect soil and water quality, and support biodiversity.
+By using natural methods, organic farmers and producers can help to protect soil and water , and support biodiversity.
 In addition, organic farming methods foster sustainable agriculture practices, such as crop rotation, cover cropping (especially with nitrogen-fixing legumes) and the use of compost, which helps improve soil health and fertility.
 Organic farming also stores more carbon in the soil, which lowers greenhouse gas emissions, while having a positive impact on local communities and economies.

 Organic products are still a niche product and therefore not yet available in many stores and markets in Tanzania.
 Organic farming and production are still developing in the country, and there is limited availability of organic products –yet varying by season and geographical location.
 However, the demand for organic products is growing in Tanzania and more farmers and producers are adopting organic methods and seeking Kilimohai Organic Certification.

 As a result, organic products are becoming more widely available in stores and markets, and consumers can often find organic fruits, vegetables, and other products at specialty stores and markets (e.g., I am Organic, Be Organic Shops, SAT), as well as at some larger supermarkets (Village and Shoppers Supermarket).
-In addition, consumers in Tanzania can also purchase organic products directly from farmers and producers at local markets, or online shops (e.g., Be Organic).
+In addition, consumers in Tanzania can also purchase organic products directly from farmers and producers at local markets, or online (e.g., Be Organic).

 Board Members